10 reasons to visit Puglia region in Italy

 2. Amazing Italian food

-Puglia has also produced many unique Italian foods, such as orecchiette pasta, burrata cheese and the Italian version of paella - tiella.
+What is Puglia, Italy famous for?
+It’s food, of course!
+This region has produced many unique Italian foods, such as orecchiette pasta, burrata cheese and the Italian version of paella - tiella.
 Stuzzichini is the word for the small snacks that are often served with an ‘aperitivo’ in Puglia.
 They might include plump, juicy olives, bites of local cheese, sun dried tomatoes, or Tarallini.
 These crispy little rings of baked dough, made with extra virgin olive oil and aromatic fennel seeds are lovely with a glass of wine, and are a feature of the ‘treats cupboard’ in every Puglian household!

 3. Architecture in Lecce

-Known as the ‘Florence of the South’ due to its Roman ruins and beautiful baroque architecture, characterised by the white and gold colour of the famous Lecce stone.
+Puglia is also known as the ‘Florence of the South’.
+This is due to its Roman ruins and beautiful baroque architecture, characterised by the white and gold colour of the famous Lecce stone.

 4. Beautiful coastlines